sf-wdi-19-20/modules/1.2-ProjectSetup/README.md

 ##Terminal

 Welcome to the Terminal is the command line interface of your computer.
-Developers live in the command line.

 ###Terminology
 Although they technically mean slightly different things, the following terms are synonymous with the Terminal Environment